How to self-publish your book on Amazon (the ultimate guide)

 But hold on a moment.

-Wouldn’t it be great – like really great – if you could just spend $20 a month and some nice company just distributed your work to highly interested readers.?
+Wouldn’t it be great, really great, if you could just spend $20 a month and some nice company just distributed your work to highly interested readers?
 And collected their email address?
 And added that address to your Mailchimp account?

 Hey, and what if that same company was also really good at helping readers actually get your book from the download page to their actual device?